AdobeDocs/learning-manager.en/help/migrated/incremental-user-report.md

 * The output CSV is column-compatible with the full user report.
 * Connectors can use the incremental report for delta-sync and fall back to the full report for bootstrap or recovery.
-* Support for connector integration (PowerBI, SFDC) is in scope for M46.
+* Support for connector integration (PowerBI, SFDC)